 Relationships and BPD

 Maintaining relationships (romantic, platonic or otherwise) can be difficult for anyone.
 For those with BPD it can be an ongoing struggle.
-We suffer from a range of symptoms that seem to constantly work against the idea.
-These symptoms can affect our ability to keep healthy and happy relationships.
+Folks deal with from a range of symptoms that seem to constantly work against the idea.
+These symptoms can affect one's ability to keep healthy and happy relationships.

-Some of the symptoms that may affect our ability to maintain relationships are (but not limited to):
+Some of the symptoms that may affect one's ability to maintain relationships are (but not limited to):